-- Housing unit Post-stratification Factor (HPF)-This factor makes the total weight of all housing units agree with the 2008 independent housing unit estimates at the weighting area level. - 2.
+- Housing unit Post-stratification Factor (HPF)-This factor makes the total weight of all housing units agree with the 2010 independent housing unit estimates at the subcounty level. - 2.
 Person Weighting Factors-Initially the person weight of each person in an occupied housing unit is the product of the weighting factors of their associated housing unit (BW × ... × HPF).
 At this point everyone in the household has the same weight.
-Beginning in 2006, the person weighting is done in a series of three steps which are repeated until a stopping criterion is met.
+The person weighting is done in a series of three steps which are repeated until a stopping criterion is met.
 These three steps form a raking ratio or raking process.
 These person weights are individually adjusted for each person as described below.